 Figure 1 MAC Physical Addressing

-The switch builds a MAC address table comprised of MAC address, switch port and VLAN membership for each connected host.
+The switch builds a MAC address table with entries comprised of MAC address, switch port and VLAN membership for each connected host.
 The switch creates a separate MAC address table for each configured VLAN.
 Any unicast flooding of a frame to learn a MAC address is for the assigned VLAN only.
 The following IOS show command will list the contents of the MAC address table for a switch.
 Where there are multiple VLANs configured, the switch will list all MAC address tables for all VLANs in a single table listing.

 MAC Address Lookup